ADHD’s Common Denominators: 11 Hidden Truths That Unlock Treatment Success

 You have ADHD — so your treatment plan should be based on how people with attention deficit think, feel, and live.

-The treatment tools that work for an ADHD-style nervous system are comparatively easy to acquire.
-It is hard, though, to undo the years of harsh and unhelpful feedback to which a person with ADHD has been exposed.
+Treating ADHD is far from impossible.
+It is more than a little difficult, though, to undo the years of harsh and unhelpful feedback that too many people with ADHD endure.
 It is equally hard to undo adjustments and habits that a person has built up over a lifetime to compensate for a nervous system that plays by different rules.

-I have been amazed that some people with ADHD and co-existing conditions grow up to be fully functioning adults.
-They are successful in their jobs and have strong relationships.
+Why is it that some people with ADHD and co-existing conditions grow up to become wild successes?
+They are excel professionally and have strong relationships.
 They raise healthy, resilient children (half of whom also have ADHD-style nervous systems).
 What is it about them and their upbringing that helped them become happy, loving adults?

-The most important factor is someone who unshakably believes that the child or adult with ADHD is a good person.
+The most important factor is hearing and believing that you are a good person.
 A young child needs someone to tell her that she is hardworking, intelligent, and loving: a parent, brother or sister, a grandparent, neighbor, or a teacher.
 This cheerleader distinguishes between the child’s worth and her achievements — to say, “I know you.
 I know that if anyone could have been successful through hard work and perseverance, you would have been.
 Something we haven’t yet identified must be getting in your way.
 I want you to know that I will stick with you until we figure out what is getting in your way and fix it.”